KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/maguu-kenki.md

 * Enters a stance and rushes toward the player while drawing its sword.
 * Enters Iai stance and charges for a while before quickly slashing around itself once.
 * Slashes three times, following the player's current location.
-* The Maguu Kenki will clench and raise its' fist to taunt its opponent if they are far away from it after an attack.
+* The Maguu Kenki will clench and raise its fist to taunt its opponent if they are far away from it after an attack.
   * It is vulnerable to attacks while in this state.
 * At 71% HP, it will become invincible, summon an additional sword, charging up before slamming the ground for a wide AoE, createing crystalline spikes around it, dealing Anemo and Cryo damage.
   * While in this animation, it will be invulnerable.